munemshams/Industry-Trends-in-Unicorn-Companies/README.md

 The objectives were to:

-Identify the three best-performing industries based on the number of new unicorns created in 2019, 2020, and 2021 combined
+- Identify the three best-performing industries based on the number of new unicorns created in 2019, 2020, and 2021 combined

-For those industries, calculate the number of unicorns per year and their average valuation in billions of dollars, rounded to two decimal places
+- For those industries, calculate the number of unicorns per year and their average valuation in billions of dollars, rounded to two decimal places

-These insights help an investment firm see which industries are producing the most high-value companies and where future opportunities may lie.
+- These insights help an investment firm see which industries are producing the most high-value companies and where future opportunities may lie.

 **What This Project Achieved**

-Joined the industries, dates, and funding tables to combine industry, unicorn year, and company valuation
+- Joined the industries, dates, and funding tables to combine industry, unicorn year, and company valuation

-Filtered companies that became unicorns in 2019, 2020, or 2021
+- Filtered companies that became unicorns in 2019, 2020, or 2021

-Identified the top three industries by count of new unicorns across those years
+- Identified the top three industries by count of new unicorns across those years

-Counted the number of unicorns per industry–year combination
+- Counted the number of unicorns per industry–year combination

-Calculated the average valuation per industry–year, converted it to billions of USD, and rounded to two decimal places
+- Calculated the average valuation per industry–year, converted it to billions of USD, and rounded to two decimal places

-Generated a final summary table with industry, year, num_unicorns, average_valuation_billions ordered by year and number of unicorns in descending order
+- Generated a final summary table with industry, year, num_unicorns, average_valuation_billions ordered by year and number of unicorns in descending order

 **Files Included**

--notebook.ipynb → SQL notebook containing the analysis
+- notebook.ipynb → SQL notebook containing the analysis

--README.md → Project documentation
+- README.md → Project documentation

--SQL Queries → Raw SQL Queries used for generating the outputs
+- SQL Queries → Raw SQL Queries used for generating the outputs

--unicorn_industry_trends.csv → Export of the final SQL result
+- unicorn_industry_trends.csv → Export of the final SQL result

 **Dataset Structure (SQL Tables)**